chryton/MarkdownDocs/README.md

 # Markdown Docs

 Markdown Docs is a tool help you quickly put together documentation for a project.
 Somewhat inspired by [ReadTheDocs](http://readthedocs.org), Markdown Docs converts your Markdown formatted documents (duh!) into HTML.
+You can view a quick example here: http://scottdover.com/mdd

 ## Considerations